Spirituals: The concert spiritual tradition

 Harry Burleigh's (1866–1949)—an African-American classical composer and baritone performed in many concert settings published Jubilee Songs of the United States in 1929, which made "spirituals available to solo concert singers as art songs for the first time".
 Burleigh arranged spirituals with a classical form.
 He was also a baritone, who performed in many concert settings.
 He introduced classically trained artists, such as Antonín Dvořák to African-American spirituals.
 Some believe that Dvorak was inspired by the spirituals in his Symphony From the New World.
 He coached African-American soloists, such as Marian Anderson, as solo classical singers.
 Others, such as Roland Hayes and Paul Robeson continued his legacy.

-Burleigh published Jubilee Songs of the United States in 1929, which made "spirituals available to solo concert singers as art songs for the first time".